Gary Myers (racing driver)

-Gary Myers (born March 4, 1950) is an American former professional stock car racing driver who has previously competed in the NASCAR Winston Cup Series, the NASCAR Grand National East Series, the NASCAR Featherlite Modified Tour.
+Gary Myers (March 4, 1950 – September 10, 2026) was an American professional stock car racing driver who competed in the NASCAR Winston Cup Series, the NASCAR Grand National East Series, and the NASCAR Featherlite Modified Tour.

-Myers is the father of racing drivers Burt Myers and Jason Myers respectively, both of which compete in modified racing.
+Myers was the father of racing drivers Burt Myers and Jason Myers, both of whom compete in modified racing.

 Myers also competed in series such as the SMART Modified Tour, where he won the championship in 1996, the USAR Hooters Late Model Series, and the World Series of Asphalt Stock Car Racing.

+Myers died on September 10, 2026, at the age of 76.

 Motorsports career results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)